 My computer was on the blink, and a friend came over to fix it.
-We are lucky to have such a friend because this guy is an IT guru as well as a great neighbor.
 Sitting around the table, waiting for some curative program to upload, we got to talking about all the world’s problems.
 Soon enough the discussion moved to kids and education.
 Frustrated, he had just left a math position at an alternative high school, while I had just retired after a long career in public schools.
 We found we agreed on many, many points.
 In particular he still felt exasperated by the constant refrain of, “I’ll never use this (Algebra) again.
 Why should I have to learn it?

 Embracing a new sense of purpose, classroom instruction no longer meant listing chronologies of events and dates, (though these have a place in coursework) but on how to synthesis those facts into a broader, deeper, meaning.
 Students were required to sort through diverse pieces of information, measuring facts into a larger coherent idea, a political viewpoint, an economic trend, or an emerging social movement.
 Let me illustrate.